RichardGarcia/testingGitHub/README.md

 1. pull this too...
-2. pll this from sublime..
+2. pull this from sublime..